falstro/rest.bash/README.md

         Plain mode uses no output formatting and uses simply 'grep' for selections using 'sel'.
     * json
-        JSON mode uses Python's json module for pretty printing and the tool 'joqe' for selections using 'sel' if available.
+        JSON mode uses 'joqe' if available for pretty printing, input filtering, and selections using 'sel', if available.
+If not, Python's json module is used for pretty printing.
     * xml
         XML mode uses 'xmllint' for pretty printing and XPath selections using 'sel' if available.